yursha/howtos/angularjs.md

 - https://docs.angularjs.org/api

 # Misc
-View model lives in the controller object.
+Both view model (state) and controller (behaviour) live in the same controller object.

 # Data Binding (2-way)
 Automatic synchronization of data between the **view** (DOM) and the **view model** in both directions.